 I also heavily rely on camera lens reviews from consumers who have actually purchased and used the lenses.
 I read a lot of reviews on Canon camera lenses and assimilate the information.

 This collaboration of information is then presented to you in my own unique style.
 I also must confess that I am a big fan of Amazon.
-They' re not perfect, but nobody is.
-Amazon is the world leader in customer satisfaction and customer service.
+Amazon isn't perfect, but nobody is.
+According to research Amazon is the world leader in customer satisfaction and customer service.

 Bruce Lovelace is the publisher of Canon Camera Geek.
 Read more about him on the About Page.
 He also publishes how to articles and camera gear reviews at the Photography Tips website.